Contact Us for a Free Consultation (213) 542-0979

 Once I have that information, we'll discuss your defense and see if the case is defensible – if you can argue self-defense or some other defense – and get the case dismissed.

 If you're involved in a domestic violence case and want to do it once if you have to, do it right and never again.
 That's my job.
-Let my 30 years of experience work for you right from the beginning in the investigative stage, in the stage when you've been arrested, whatever the case may be.
+Let my 30 years of experience work for you right from the beginning in the investigative stage when you've been arrested, whatever the case may be.

 I will direct you, guide you, and make the most that will get you out of the criminal justice system as fast as possible.
 So I put out my shingle and started defending domestic violence cases right from the beginning – at the investigative stage, at the arrest stage – that helps guide the case in the right direction so you can get the best result.